EasyNetDev/FastLinQ/README.md

 This driver is based on original Marvell FastLinQ QL4XXXX 8.70.12.0 which can be compiled until Linux Kernel 5.15.x.
 Because I notice that the Linux QED/QEDE driver is crashing each 2 reboots, I wanted to try this driver, but I couldn't compile it on Kernel 6.1.x.

+With this patched driver I was able to compile it up to Linux 6.1.0 without issues and without crashes.
+Is the same code but adapted to new Linux Kernel API, like moving out functions or structures outside the main structures and they must be used coded in driver.
+Examples:
+1. `scsi_cmnd` moved out the commands `scsi_done` and the structure `SCp` must be implemented as `scsi_pointer` in driver.
+2. Functions that are obsolete for long time and they were only wrappers to other functions, now they are gone and the code must be adapted to the new functions.

 ### Change log
 #### QEDE driver
 ##### qede-8.70.12.0/src/qede_main.c